-Question Answer assigned all of them to me.
-Now it takes a long time to log into CC-SG. all nodes during the logging process, which slows the process considerably.
+Question Answer Performance As a CC-SG administrator, I added over 500 nodes and assigned all of them to me.
+Now it takes a long time to log into CC-SG.
+When you, as administrator, have many nodes assigned to you, CC-SG downloads all information for all nodes during the logging process, which slows the process considerably.
 It is recommended that administrator accounts be used primarily to manage CC-SG configuration do not have access to many nodes.
-What is the bandwidth usage per client?
-Remote access to a serial console over TCP/IP is about the same level of network activity as a telnet session.
+What is the bandwidth usage Remote access to a serial console over TCP/IP is about the

+Question Answer per client? same level of network activity as a telnet session.
 However, it is limited to the RS232 bandwidth of the console port itself, plus SSL/TCP/IP overhead.